ALL IN THE FAMILY: WHEN YOUR CONTINUITY & SUCCESSION PLAN INVOLVES FAMILY.

 Kim said her education as a teacher for special needs children developed her ability to explain concepts in multiple ways, something she uses every day with clients and mentoring her future partners.
 Each of John’s sons had a different preferred learning method, something that advisors don’t always recognize in their successors.
 Don’t get trapped by thinking Junior needs to learn the business the same way you did – like cold calling.
 Be open to different approaches.

 Their abilities match their role in the business.

-Advisor Jeff Swaim joined his father John Swaim’s practice in Louisville, Ky., in 2008 after working in sales in the shipping and home building industries.
-At the time, John shared office space and overhead with three other advisors who also hoped to bring their sons onboard as their continuity and succession partners.
+Jeff Swaim joined his father John Swaim’s financial services firm in Louisville, Ky., in 2008 after working in sales in the shipping and home building industries.
+At the time, John shared office space and overhead with three other financial professionals who also hoped to bring their sons onboard as their continuity and succession partners.
 As his father’s only option for passing the business to a family member, Jeff became the “guinea pig” for the junior partner program.
 The Swaims, who opened their own branch, Falcon Financial Advisors in suburban Louisville, agreed on payout level, expense sharing and the client relationships Jeff would take over before he started.

 “Selling yourself and building long-lasting relationships have been the keys to success,” Jeff said.
 “The skills that I learned from other industries definitely translate to working with our financial services clients.”

-For advisors who bring family members on board before they’ve gained much experience elsewhere, aptitude and personality tests like ProScan, Kolbe, DISC and Myers Briggs can give both parties an objective evaluation of whether certain roles in the practice are a right fit.
-For example, the advisor may excel at technical skills such as portfolio modeling, while the family member’s abilities lean more toward marketing.
+For financial professionals who bring family members on board before they’ve gained much experience elsewhere, aptitude and personality tests like ProScan, Kolbe, DISC and Myers Briggs can give both parties an objective evaluation of whether certain roles in the practice are a right fit.
+For example, the financial professional may excel at technical skills such as portfolio modeling, while the family member’s abilities lean more toward marketing.
 That combination can work well to grow a practice, provided each person understands and values the other’s role.

 They’ve earned their stripes somewhere else.